carlosb1/upc-aidl-19-team4/README.md

 ## Recognition

-It was implemented Siamese Network with [VGG][vgg] features.
+It was implemented a Siamese Network with [VGG][vgg] features.
 I got a pretrained VGG with Imagenet[3] and I applied a finetuning for faces.

 In general, I implemented  different networks with different loss techniques:
 - Two siamese neural networks getting features from a VGG convolutional network and the application of a cosine similarity[5]
 - Two siamese networks which a concatenation in order to join features and get a classification with  a cross entropy loss[4]
 - One siamese with a triplet loss function

-About experimentes, they are classified as:
+About experiments, they are classified as:
 - Change optimizer SGD or ADAM (With different learning rates and weight decay) (1e-3, 5e-4, 1e-4)
-	- It was tuned other paramters as weight decay, betas, etc...
+	- It was tuned other parameters as weight decay, betas, momentum, etc...
 In order to find the best configuration that I added in the result table
 - With and without data augmentation.
 In the data augmentation process with rotations, flips and jitter modifications.
 	- The idea is check if they have improvements.
 If it happens, add more modifications to improve the percentage.
 - Changing the loss functions that means change the type of neural network